-Honours advising appointments will be scheduled from March 16-24, 2023.
+Honours advising appointments will be scheduled from March 18-27, 2024.

-If you are applying to enter the Honours program in English, please bring the following documents to: Dr. Andrea Schutz (Honours Advisor: New Applications), if you booked a Teams appointment, or by email to: schutz@stu.ca:
+If you are applying to enter the Honours program in English, please bring the following documents to: Dr. Andrea Schutz (Honours Advisor:, https://schutz-1.voucanbook.me/)

 - a copy of your academic transcript (e.g. a legible screenshot from Web Advisor will do); - a brief statement explaining why you wish to pursue an Honours program in English; - a sample of your scholarly writing (send one or two of your best university essays-they don't have to be the ones marked up by your prof); and - a completed "Application for Honours Program" form (in this Handbook).